-Often multiple, overlapping fog signals (amplitude modulated by the fog itself) would combine to create a slowly evolving and ever-changing ambient music — creating an effect similar to what Brian Eno achieved through the use of multiple asynchronous tape loops to create his landmark “Music for Airports”.
+The overlapping fog signals (amplitude modulated by the fog itself) would combine to create a slowly evolving and ever-changing ambient music — creating an effect similar to what Brian Eno achieved through the use of multiple, asynchronous tape loops in his landmark “Music for Airports” LP.

 This is one of my earliest memories—hearing fog signals and not thinking.
 I was simply aware of the alternating silence and sound, stillness then manifestation.

 One could say I’ve been quite happily listening to stillness speaking ever since.
 And have been effortlessly meditating for years — just by listening attentively to sound.

 With this blog, my new company solu, and our first product, N.O.W., I’ll introduce you to an easier, faster, and more sustainable way to be still, be at peace and become more essentially you.